 Apply for a B.C.
 Teaching Certificate

-On October 5, 2020, between 9:00 am and 1:00 pm PDT, we will update our teacher certification application forms.
-If you have started but not yet submitted an application form, this update will affect your form.
+On Nov.
+30, 2020, between 9:00 am and 1:00 pm PDT, we will update our teacher certification application forms.
+If you have started an application form, please complete and submit it before this date.
 Find more information in your account.

 Step 1: Create an account

 Avoid delays – include all relevant information like academic credentials, awards, and post-secondary institutions attended.
 Be sure to consent to a criminal record check.

 Step 3: Pay the application fee

 Once everything is complete, submit the form and pay the non-refundable application fee.

 Step 4: Submit documents and track your application status